dapr/proposals/0006-B-external-service-invocation.md

 How will this work, technically?

-Allow configuration of pieces needed for external service invocation through creation of new CRD titled `ExternalHTTPEndpointCRD` with following `yaml` specifications:
+Allow configuration of pieces needed for external service invocation through creation of new CRD titled `ExternalHTTPEndpoint` with following `yaml` specifications:

 ```
         externalServiceInvocation: